thomaswilley/yama/README.md

 yama
 ==============

-yet another mail app - a work in progress
+yet another mail app

-syncs couchdb instance with an email inbox (imap) i.e., enables a local RESTful interface to your email with a powerful database to use for fun things later.
+yama syncs couchdb instance with an email inbox (imap) i.e., enables a local RESTful interface to your email with a powerful database to use for fun things later.